How to Install Kodi on Ubuntu 18.04

 Start by updating the packages list and install the dependencies by typing:

-sudo apt update sudo apt install software-properties-common apt-transport-https
+sudo apt install software-properties-common apt-transport-https

 Add the Kodi APT repository to your system's software repository list by issuing:

 Official Team Kodi stable releases More info: https://launchpad.net/~team-xbmc/+archive/ubuntu/ppa Press [ENTER] to continue or Ctrl-c to cancel adding it

 Once the Kodi repository is enabled, update the

 aptpackage list and install the latest version of Kodi with: